abhaybhardwaj08/invoice-generator/README.md

 An Invoice creator project built with React,
 Add itemized items, configure quantity, prices, tax rates and discounts.
 Download Invoice as PDFs to your device.
 Uses jspdf-react to capture the data from the modal and covert it from canvas -> pdf

-Installation
+#)Installation
 git clone https://github.com/abhaybhardwaj08/invoice-generator

-npm install
+->npm install

-npm start / npm run build
+->npm start / npm run build

-To-Do
+#)To-Do

- yes- Finish parsing data into Preview Modal
+ ->Yes- Finish parsing data into Preview Modal

- yes- Currency Picker
+ ->Yes- Currency Picker

- yes -Calculate Tax and Discounts
+ ->Yes -Calculate Tax and Discounts